Tired of keeping up with all those Compliances of NBFC?

 These are some of the RBI compliances that NBFCs must follow; failure to do so could land them in hot water and result in a penalty.

 It is critical for NBFCs that have been granted a licence by the RBI to adhere to stringent compliance.
 The applicant must have a net fund of Rs.
-2 crores, according to Section 45-IA of the RBI Act, 1934.
+10 crores

-To operate smoothly in India, each NBFC must get a licence from the RBI; failure to do so may result in a penalty and licence termination.
+To operate smoothly in India, each NBFC must get a licence from the RBI; failure to do so may result in a penalty and license termination.